Review – The Chronicles of Riddick: Assault on Dark Athena

 For the past few days at my house there has been a severe outbreak of Black-on-Black crime.
 I am not proud of this.
 I worry about my future, about everyone’s future.
 It is already getting worse.
 The violence once contained to just certain groups is already spreading.
 Asian-on-Black.
 White-on-Hispanic.
 Brazilian-on-Canadian.
 It is a rainbow of sadistic beatings spanning all ages and continents.
 The fights do not stop.
 The battles grow with each passing day.

 I am more than a little ashamed to admit that my descent into an anarchic world of ultraviolence has brought me so much joy.
 All of these things, you see, are not happening in my head this time.
-Instead, they are happening on my television screen. → 2 h4rdc0r3 4 U.
+Instead, they are happening on my television screen.
+They are happening inside of a game.
+A game clumsily titled UFC 2009 Undisputed.

 Review – Rise of the Argonauts